-Use of trade names and commercial sources is for identification only and does not imply endorsement by the Public Health Service or the U.S. Department of Health and Human Services.
+Use of trade names and commercial sources is for identification only and does not imply endorsement by the U.S. Department of Health and Human Services.

 Copies can be purchased from Superintendent of Documents, U.S. Government Printing Office, Washington, DC 20402-9325.
-Telephone: (202) 783-3238.
+Telephone: (202) 512-1800.